If you’ve ever considered buying a dehumidifier, you may wonder if it’s worth the trouble.

 One of the larger options, a 70-pint is best for very wet spaces, including those with flooding or water damage.
 It can handle humidity levels of 90-100% in spaces over 1,000 square feet.

-If your space is over 2,500 sq ft, you will either need multiple units or a whole house unit you can attach to your air conditioner for sufficient dehumidification.
+If your space is over 2,500 sq ft, you will either need multiple units or a whole house unit you can attach to your HVAC system for sufficient dehumidification.

 It is vital to choose a size that fits your space.
 Choosing a too-small unit risks overworking the unit and it wearing out much quicker, as well as never quite hitting your desired humidity level.